-Epilepsy causes seizures, which may lead to difficulty in working and performing other activities of normal everyday living.
-It often becomes difficult for a person with Epilepsy to focus on their work because of the condition.
+Epilepsy causes seizures, which may lead to difficulty with working and performing other activities of normal living.
+It often becomes difficult for a person with epilepsy to focus on their work because of the condition.

-The Blue Book lists impairments the SSA considers debilitating to such a degree that they prevent someone from working.
-It outlines the medical criteria for determining whether an applicant can receive disability benefits.
-To establish entitlement to disability benefits in accordance with the Blue Book, your condition must meet the criteria described by the listing and must have lasted or be expected to last for at least 12 months, or result in death.
+Per the SSA Blue Book, conditions become debilitating when they prevent a person from working.
+The Blue Book outlines the medical criteria for determining whether an applicant can receive Epilepsy disability benefits.
+To meet this eligibility, your condition must meet the criteria described by the listing.
+It must have lasted or be expected to last for at least 12 months, or result in death.

-In accordance with Blue Book Listing 11.02, you must have documented evidence of seizures that are characterized by one of the following, despite adherence to prescribed treatments:
+According to the Blue Book Listing 11.02, you must have documented evidence of seizures that are characterized by one of the following, despite adherence to prescribed treatments:

-Not everyone with debilitating seizures will meet the criteria noted above even if their condition prevents them from working.
-If you do not meet the medical criteria noted in the Blue Book, you may still establish entitlement to benefits through the medical-vocational guidelines.
+Not everyone with debilitating seizures will meet the criteria noted above, even if their condition prevents them from working.
+If you do not meet the medical criteria noted in the Blue Book, you may still establish entitlement to benefits through medical-vocational guidelines.

 In addition to symptoms, the examiner will analyze the following factors:

-The fewer vocational skills you possess and the less educated you are, the greater the chances you may have of being approved to receive disability benefits.
-Also, any additional medical condition that contributes to limiting your abilities further increases the chances of being approved for Social Security Disability Insurance benefits.
+The form should also list any restrictions noted by your doctor.
+The fewer vocational skills you possess and the less educated you are, the greater the chances you have of being approved to receive SSDI benefits.

-No matter what condition you are applying for, you will have to submit a complete record of medical documentation and evidence with your application to be approved for a disability claim.
+No matter what condition you are experiencing, you will have to submit a complete record of medical documentation and evidence with your application to be approved for an epilepsy disability claim.
 If you do not have complete records and evidence, your application is likely to be denied.

-Before you commence with the application, you should ensure that you have all the documents SSA will need to make its determination.
+Before you submit your application, you should ensure that you have all the documents the SSA will need to make its determination.
 The SSA may reject your application for incomplete evidence.